 Arizona State University

-Arizona State University houses a School of Sustainable Engineering and the Built Environment that offers programs in Construction Management at both the undergraduate and graduate levels.
+Arizona State University houses a School of Sustainable Engineering and the Built Environment that offers programs at both the undergraduate and graduate levels.

 The bachelor's program includes project planning and control, cost estimation, law and contracts, and sustainable practices.
 Students gain practical experience through internships and hands-on projects.